RegardsOss/RegardsOss.github.io/docs/development/appendices/geometry.md

 ## Products geometry

 REGARDS use GeoJson format for indexed products.
-Geometry associated to a product is defined in "geomtry" field like here under exemples.
+Geometry associated to a product is defined in "geometry" field like here under exemples.

 As REGARDS uses GeoJson standard, geometries need to respect GeoJson format as defined in [RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).